Local-global questions for divisibility in commutative algebraic groups: Classical problems and classical solutions

-Clearly $\Sha(k,\G)=\Sha^1(k,\G)$.
-We will often use the second notation with the exponent 1, but we will keep the classical notation $\Sha(k,\G)$ too, especially when $\G$ is an abelian variety.
-In 1962, Cassels stated the following question in the third of his famous series of papers \emph{Arithmetic on curves of genus 1.} (see Problem (b) in \cite{Cas4} and Problem 1.2 in \cite{Cas3}; for the whole series of mentioned Cassels' papers see \cite{Cas1}, \cite{Cas2}, \cite{Cas3}, \cite{Cas4}, \cite{Cas5}, \cite{Cas6}).
+As stated in the introduction, the more general Problem 2 also was motivated by a classical problem, i.e.\ Cassels' question.
+This question was formulated in 1962 in the third paper of Cassels' famous series \emph{Arithmetic on curves of genus 1} (see Problem (b) in \cite{Cas4} and Problem 1.2 in \cite{Cas3}; for the whole series of the mentioned Cassels' papers see \cite{Cas1}, \cite{Cas2}, \cite{Cas3}, \cite{Cas4}, \cite{Cas5}, \cite{Cas6}).
+An affirmative answer to the local-global divisibility only by $p$ for elements in $H^1(k, \E)$ was soon given by Cassels and Tate (see \cite[Lemma 6.1 and its corollary]{Cas4} and see also \cite[Theorem 8.1]{Cas3}).
+In particular Cassels deduced the validity of the local-global divisibility by $p$ from the following lemma.

-\begin{Problem}[\textbf{Cassels' question}] Let $k$ be a number field and $\E$ an abelian variety of dimension 1 defined over $k$.
-Are the elements of $\Sha(k,\E)$ infinitely divisible by a prime $p$ when considered as elements of the Weil-Ch\^{a}telet group $H^1(k,\E)$ of all classes of homogeneous spaces for $\E$ defined over $k$? \end{Problem}

-Here infinitely divisible by $p$ means divisible by $p^l$, for all positive integer $l$.
-As mentioned above, Cassels' question is a particular case of Problem 2.
-In fact, it can be reformulated as follows.